Ali2500/PointRend_BoundingBoxToMask/README.md

 ## Usage

 - You will need the model checkpoints for Mask-RCNN with PointRend based mask head.
 Download links for these are given under the Detectron2 framework [here](https://github.com/facebookresearch/detectron2/tree/main/projects/PointRend#instance-segmentation).
-For the best performance in a general setting, use the largest model trained on COCO Instance Segmentation with the `X101-FPN` backbone.
+For the best performance in a general setting, use the largest model trained on COCO Instance Segmentation with the `X101-FPN` backbone [(download link)](https://dl.fbaipublicfiles.com/detectron2/PointRend/InstanceSegmentation/pointrend_rcnn_X_101_32x8d_FPN_3x_coco/28119989/model_final_ba17b9.pkl).
 - There is a config file associated with each checkpoint.
 These are present in the [Detectron2 PointRend project](https://github.com/facebookresearch/detectron2/tree/main/projects/PointRend/configs/InstanceSegmentation), but I also copied them to this repo in the `pointrend_configs` directory.

 - See `demo.py` for a basic use case.
 It uses an image saved in `example_images`.
 Run it as follows: